 In respect of the key findings, a good summary comes from the preface by the current IADB President, Luis Alberto Moreno, who notes that:

-Among the more interesting aspects of the report is the model developed to assess the state of cybersecurity in LAC.
-The report applies what they describe as a “Cybersecurity Capability Maturity Model” (CMM).
-The CMM is based on a model developed by the
+Among the more noteworthy aspects of the report is the model developed to assess the state of cybersecurity in LAC.
+The report applies a “Cybersecurity Capability Maturity Model” (CMM).
+The CMM is based on a model developed by the Global Cyber

 Security Capacity Centre at Oxford University and has five designations: startup; formative; established; strategic; and dyamic.
 After analysing each country’s situation, that country is graded using the CMM designations in respect of 49 specific indicators.
 In turn, the 59 indicators were grouped into five broad categories: